Skip to content

 pnpm rollback:prod --to v0.1.0

-• Does NOT create, seed, or mutate any DB state
+• Does not create, seed, or mutate any DB state.

-• Does NOT require a known workspace id to run basic liveness
+• Does not require a known workspace id to run basic liveness.

-Unauthenticated checks always run:
+The unauthenticated checks always run:

 • GET /api/v1/health → 200